Zuckerbude

 Making my favorite loaf of bread

-March 13, 2021 Less technical Ben Zucker
+March 13, 2021 Less Technical Ben Zucker

 Totally different story today.
 For those who follow me around on Twitter already know that I enjoy making my own bread.
 And at this point I would like to share my favorite recipe.
 It has a nice thicc crust around and is very soft inside.